daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

                     {"status": "err", "message": ERROR REASONE}

   - value : Sensor value
   - status : Sensor status.("on"|"off"|"err").
-If sensor value is exists and status is empty, the status is gussing as "on"
+If the sensor value is exists and status is empty, the status is gussing it being "on"
-  - message : If status is error, additional message( for error reason.(optional)
+  - message : If status is error, additional message (for error reasons(optional)).
 ```

 - Request Example (Thing+ Gateway)